 CW17 attendees will gain insight into the topics of IoT and Open Data and how these impact and will impact on research.
 It is also an ideal opportunity to form collaborations (on average, attendees of CW’s start two new collaborations by attending) and to discuss topics proposed by attendees.
 CW17 is a great place to network and participants will meet many of the new and existing Software Sustainability Institute's Fellows—key ambassadors in varied research domains.

-Some aspects of IoT and Open Data planned to be covered in the workshop are:
+Some aspects of IoT and Open Data covered in the workshop are:

 - IoT as a source of data for research

 - IoT use-cases in research

 - How could IoT be relevant to and have an impact on your research?